 New for 2019 is the Indianapolis Motor Speedway and historic Spanish Colonial Missions of the Southwest, including The Alamo.

 Also check out my post on the Carmel Christkindlemarkt, another Indianapolis family-fun holiday attraction!

 Designed and created by Paul Busse and Applied Imagination, Jingle Rails has been in operation for nine seasons.
-My favorite feature about this exhibit is that it is built from all natural products.
+My favorite feature of this exhibit is that it is built from all-natural products.
 While walking through, around, and under, you will notice that tracks are built from wood materials.
-The exhibit hosts were super informative and eager to share with us integrate details, such as the grape leaves that were used build the roof on the model for the Grand Canyon Lodge.
+The exhibit hosts were super informative and eager to share with us integrate details, such as the grape leaves that were used to build the roof on the model for the Grand Canyon Lodge.
 Other materials used throughout the displays are bark, acorns, pine cones, tree roots, honeycombs, and much more.
 Scenes are also decked out in holiday lights, adding fun and spirit to the Christmas festivities.

 Featured as on of the ‘12 ways to celebrate Christmas in the Midwest’ by magazine Midwest Living.

 With kids in tow, we covered Jingle Rails in about an hour.
 The exhibit has a lot to see but you’ll have plenty of time to check out the rest of the museum too!
 Our 9-year-old would tell you that his favorite part was the FIND ME! scavenger hunt booklets they had available for the kids (I’m pretty sure he did ALL of the booklets).

 While you are there, check out the new New Western Art Galleries.
 In the midst of all the beautiful artwork is the Element of Art Studio for the kids and a large jigsaw puzzle that took five of us to put together (I love the family-friendly touches that are displayed throughout the museum!).